Shopping for Safe Gluten Free Products – How to Read Food Labels

 No Requirement to Test for Gluten

-Oddly enough though, manufacturers are not required to actually test their products or to test in any particular way, with a set frequency or using a preferred testing method.
+Oddly enough though, manufacturers are not required to actually test their products or to test in any particular way, with a set frequency, or using a preferred testing method.

-“May Contain Wheat” Statements / “Made in a Facility” Claims
+“May Contain Wheat” Statements / “Made in a Facility” Claims (PALS — Precautionary Allergen Statements)

-Additionally, manufacturers can declare their products gluten-free even if they are produced in a facility with or on equipment with gluten.
 Manufacturers also may or may not choose to state that they are “made in a facility” or “made on equipment” with wheat.
 Either is acceptable.
 This means that you could be looking at identical products from two different manufacturers which were both made on equipment with wheat, both labeled gluten free, and only one says “made on equipment with wheat.”

 You can start to see why gluten free food labeling is confusing, even after the regulations were put into place.

-Not Gluten-Free Cheerios
+Example: Not Gluten-Free Cheerios

 We already have some very prominent examples of how these loopholes can hurt consumers.
 One you may be familiar with is General Mills’ iconic product, Cheerios®, which it has chosen to self-label as “Gluten Free” in the United States (it is no longer allowed to be labeled as “Gluten Free” in Canada).